MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 Specifies the port to use when the client connects to the WinRM service.
 When the transport is HTTP, the default port is 80.
 When the transport is HTTPS, the default port is 443.

-When you use HTTPS as the transport, the value of the ComputerName parameter must match the server's certificate common name (CN).
+When you use HTTPS as the transport, the value of the *ComputerName* parameter must match the server's certificate common name (CN).
-However, if the SkipCNCheck parameter is specified as part of the SessionOption parameter, then the certificate common name of the server does not have to match the host name of the server.
+However, if the *SkipCNCheck* parameter is specified as part of the *SessionOption* parameter, the certificate common name of the server does not have to match the host name of the server.
-The SkipCNCheck parameter should be used only for trusted computers.
+The *SkipCNCheck* parameter should be used only for trusted computers.

 ```yaml
 Type: Int32